 If you are going to use the ROBS business funding strategy, it is important to find the right partner that can provide you the guidance, insights, and experience to make the process go smoothly.

 Benetrends is the pioneer in providing 401(k) rollover funding for small business owners.
 We provide worry-free funding and guidance through every step in the process.

 In addition, Benetrends provides ongoing support for your growing business, letting you focus on the most critical work.
-Benetrends has partnered with business service providers that ease some of the operational burdens of running a new business, including payroll management, insurance, legal services and credit card processing.
+Benetrends has partnered with business service providers that ease some of the operational burdens of running a new business, insurance, legal services and credit card processing.